Liam Payne's One Direction bandmates 'completely devastated' by his sudden death

-Harry Styles, Louis Tomlinson, and Zayn Malik posted emotional tributes, along with some unseen photos of Payne
+Harry Styles, Louis Tomlinson, Zayn Malik and Niall Horan posted emotional tributes, along with some unseen photos of Payne

 Photo: One Direction / Instagram